NunoSempere/clarivoyance/list/index.md

 - ★★★ (FT) Will the US gov/Chinese gov/EU regularly audit AI labs, for any reason by 2028/2032/2036/2040/2044?

-- ★★★ (FT) Will there be a private organisation which audits AI labs to assess the risk posed by advanced power-seeking models which at least 50% of leading non-Chinese labs have agreed to grant access to by 2027/2033/2040?
+- ★★★ (FT) Will there be a private organization which audits AI labs to assess the risk posed by advanced power-seeking models which at least 50% of leading non-Chinese labs have agreed to grant access to by 2027/2033/2040?

 - ★★★ (FT) If the US government institutes a compute cap in 2025, how many OOMs does the US fall behind China by 2030?
   - Question details:
     - Condition on the [US government setting up a compute cap on AI training runs in 2025.
 Then, consider 5 years later, in 2030.
 The largest US model is at X1 OOMs, and the largest Chinese model is at Y1 OOMs.
 Then the difference is Δ1 = X1 - Y1
     - The consider the world in which the US doesn't set up a compute cap in 2025, and still doesn't by 2030.
 Then by 2030, the largest US model is at X2 OOMs, and the largest Chinese model is at Y2 OOMs.
 Then the difference is Δ2 = X2 - Y2
-    - This question resolves to Δ1 - Δ2 = (X1 - Y1) - (X2 - Y2) , or (Y2 - Y1) - (X2 - X1), as estimated by the [resoltion council] on [date].
+    - This question resolves to Δ1 - Δ2 = (X1 - Y1) - (X2 - Y2) , or (Y2 - Y1) - (X2 - X1), as estimated by the [resolution council] on [date].
     - So it's asking how much lead the US looses by implementing this measure.
 Note that this number can be negative.
   - Note: This feels more meaningful as an estimation exercise than as a forecasting question.